-- Analysis: students are able to recognise complex problems and analyse these on the basis of the experience they have gained.
+Analysis: students are able to recognize complex problems and analyze these on the basis of the experience they have gained.

-- Evaluation: students are able to make a judgement, contemplate comparisons and draw accurate conclusions.
+Evaluation: students are able to make a judgment, contemplate comparisons and draw accurate conclusions.
 They are also able to make forecasts and justify their statements.

 Contemporary teaching and learning arrangements are applied: The course does not, therefore, stop at pure knowledge transfer but promotes independent problem solving, reflection, evaluation, analysis and the synthesis of specialist areas.

 Individual and high-quality support of students by lecturers is very important on this course.
 This is partly ensured by the low intake number of only 25 students per batch.

 The faculty is composed of:

 Academics from the University of Luxembourg, in particular from the Faculty of Law, Economics and Finance, and from abroad.

 Professionals from Luxembourg and abroad (accountants, auditors, lawyers, etc.)

 Why study Accounting and Audit at the University of Luxembourg?